momoso7/100-days-of-code/log.md

  **Thoughts**: whoopps..
 Skipped a day bacause busy schedule, I am still in tho according to the rules :p, but hopefully next time I can still find time to coding.

+ ### Day 10: 20 November 2020
+ **Today's Progress**: Started working on the tribute page project from FCC.
+See this [codepen link](https://codepen.io/momoso7/pen/bGeyJZd).

+ **Thougths**: I almost satisfy all the specification (or to borrow FCC's term, user story.)
+Hopefully it can be finished tomorrow.
+I need to recall many features I have learned before.

 <!--### Day 0: February 30, 2016 (Example 1)
 ##### (delete me or comment me out)